anon-blue/anon.blue/README.txt

-                                                                           sup r
-ight corner                                      bgi it goes in
+                                       is there a time whreereerereeeee we will be ok?  o wpmde  i wonder if h                   bgi it goes in